 Yesterday, in part one of this article, we talked about resilience being the single most important factor to your success.
-If we were forced to identify but one single component to overall success, no matter what the genre, resilience would be it.
+There is one single component to overall success, no matter what the genre, resilience.
 Without resilience, none of the other characteristics common to success would sustain under the pressure and stress of everyday life.

 It’s these stressors that cause us to lose our drive, desire, motivation and so forth.
 It’s our resilience, our ability to bounce back after adversity that allows us to sustain and be successful.
-It’s our resilience that allows us to pick ourselves up off the ground when we get knocked down by life.
+Resilience allows us to pick ourselves up off the ground when we get knocked down by life.
 Without this resilience, we just can’t seem to find that resolve to get back up and fight forward another day – maintaining that constant push forward to reaching our dreams.

 At the end of part one, we were left with the question, is our resilience given to us through our genetic links, or is it developed through our relationships and life experiences – this is the common debate of nature versus nurture.
 Are we born to be successful or are we developed to be successful?
 In short answer, both nature (our genetics) and nurture (our environment) play a role in the development of our resilience.